-DM8108 Research Methods
+DM8108 Documentary Research Methods

-Students will be introduced to the theories, methodologies and methods that take into account creative, humanities-based and social scientific perspectives.
-A second goal of the course will be to familiarize students with the research and information gathering process, with the use of the library and library resources, electronic and online research, and creative and unusual research strategies.
-The third goal is to provide an introduction to the art of project design and the writing of proposals.
-1 Credit
+Students will be introduced to the theories, methodologies and methods that take into account creative, humanities-based and social Students are introduced to the research methods used in documentary practices such as the interview, sensory ethnography, and Indigenous research methodologies.
+The course familiarizes students with the research and information gathering process, with the use of the library and the archive, online research, and creative research strategies.
+The course also provides an introduction to project design and the writing of research proposals.